Image: Shutterstock

 Can You Eat Chocolate While Breastfeeding?

 Yes, you can eat chocolate when breastfeeding.
 But limit it to moderate amounts as it is high in fats and sugars and has little nutritive value.
-A breastfeeding mother needs to eat a healthy diet rich in vegetables and fruit.
-You may consume sugar and processed foods in small amounts as occasional ‘treats’.
-This will keep you healthy and energetic enough to take care of your baby.
+A nursing mother needs to eat a healthy diet rich in vegetables and fruit to maintain her and her newborn’s health.
+Thus, you may consume sugar and processed foods in small amounts as occasional ‘treats’.
+This will keep you healthy and energetic enough to take care of your infant.

 If the nursing baby shows side effects such as the below, avoid chocolate.